AI SEO services that make the site easier for ChatGPT, Perplexity, Gemini, and Google AI Overviews to understand, summarize, and cite.

 Phase 4: Citation monitoring

-Defined prompt set, weekly run, share-of-citation reporting.
+Defined prompt set, recurring engine checks, competitor and directory tracking, and share-of-citation reporting.

 Things worth knowing.